MAGICGrants/MagicGrants.org/funds/privacy_guides/index.md

 ## Donate

-To donate to the MAGIC Privacy Guides Fund, please email us at [info@magicgrants.org](mailto:info@magicgrants.org).
-We accept donations with credit card, bank transfer, and cryptocurrency.
-A new donation platform to make donating easier will be deployed soon.
+Donate to the committee and projects here: [donate.magicgrants.org/privacyguides](https://donate.magicgrants.org/privacyguides)

+Consider being a member, which entitles you to various perks.

 ## Committee Members